 – Get an air purifier – A good air purifier for pets can get rid of smells, dust, and pet dander from your space.
 A room-sized air purifier is relatively inexpensive, and actually more effective than trying to filter your whole house.
 It’s good news if you have a smoker in the house too.
 HEPA air filters can trap more than 98% of airborne toxins, including those from cigarettes.

 – Use natural cleaners to keep strong scents of cleansers out, and avoid ruining your clothes or shoes with a spill!

 As much as we know that private, in-home dressing room is the height of glamour, the only way to keep it functional is to plan for the future!
 Make sure you leave enough shelf space for your growing collection and plan for expansions.
 We know that building the dressing room of your dreams is only going to encourage your shopping addiction.
 So be sure to find places to store your shoe boxes, to prevent your shoes from getting dusty, and get racks with plenty of extender space.
 You can maximize on space with wall storage, hooks, and multifunctional furniture, like a double-sided vanity, wall divider with mirrors, and ottomans with storage space underneath.

 If your house is anything like mine, chances are space is always at a premium.
 Who isn’t guilty of a little retail therapy now and then?
-If your shopping bags are starting to clutter up your space, the best thing to do is find a new space for them.
+If your shopping bags are starting to clutter up your space, the best thing to do is find a new space for them in a self-storage unit near you.
 What better place than your very own dressing room.
 If you’ve always wanted the space to show off your style, and you’re not sure where to start, our tips will help you build the dressing room of your dreams, and can even accommodate as your collection continues to grow.
 Because let’s be honest, it definitely will!